normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/WhatIsDynamoDB.md

-# What is Amazon DynamoDB
+# Using DynamoDB to store TODO Lists

 As we mentioned before we are going to use [DynamoDB](https://aws.amazon.com/dynamodb/) to store our TODO list.
 DynamoDB was chosen because it provides us fast access to our data, it simplifies our development with its schemaless design and provisioning without managing servers.